blechschmidtlaura/datenanalyseCorona/README.md

 # datenanalyseCorona
-Connections between COVID19 and the economy
+Connections between COVID19 cases in China (Hubei) & Germany and the economy of Germany